Fish Lens

 1. Over-abstraction

-Chalk streams provide over 70% of the drinking water in the Southeast of England and are vulnerable to over abstraction.
+Chalk streams provide over 70% of the drinking water in the Southeast of England and are vulnerable to excessive water extraction.

 2. Pollution

-Over-abstraction concentrates pollution within the river.
-Reducing the volume can warm the stream to temperatures that are damaging for species present including salmonid eggs.
+Taking too much water out of chalk streams concentrates pollution within the river.
+Reducing the volume of water in these habitats can warm the stream to temperatures that are damaging for species present including salmonid eggs.

 Close